 Set aside 1.5 hours to complete 9 steps below.
 Remember to save your work as you go when using Autodesk Maya.

-2. Create a new material by clicking on the Create tab in the Hypershade window and selecting one of the Maya materials with a specular highlight: Blinn, Phong, PhongE, or Anisotropic.
+- Create a new material by selecting the Create tab in the Hypershade window and selecting one of the Maya materials with a specular highlight: Blinn, Phong, PhongE, or Anisotropic.

 Render the scene to see the final result of the procedural gold material.
 Adjust material attributes and textures as needed to achieve desired appearance.